 |IT Based Tactics||✓|

-Dearborn is located in Wayne County, Michigan and is within the Detroit metropolitan area.
+Dearborn is a city of about 108,000 residents located in Wayne County, Michigan and is within the Detroit metropolitan area.
 Prostitution and sex trafficking activity have been well-documented in the city and surrounding communities, and in unincorporated areas of Wayne County.
-This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
-For example, a Dearborn massage parlor was the subject of complaints for prostitution, and was investigated and then shut down in December, 2013.
-In September, 2018 police investigated an alleged prostitution operation at a massage parlor and made several arrests.
+This activity and the problems and ancillary crimes it generates result in complaints to law enforcement agencies from residents and businesses.
+For example, a Dearborn massage parlor was the subject of complaints for prostitution, and was investigated and then shut down in December 2013.
+In September 2018, police investigated an alleged prostitution operation at a massage parlor and made several arrests.
 Dearborn Police described the investigation into the massage parlor as very complex, with the owner eventually charged with operating a prostitution house, a 5-year felony, and accepting earnings from a prostitute, a 20-year felony.
-A judge ordered the spa’s owner held on a $200,000 bond.
-Local and Federal law enforcement had investigated reports of prostitution at the business periodically for more than a year prior to the 2018 arrests.
+A judge ordered the spa’s owner be held on a $200,000 bond.
+Local and federal law enforcement had investigated reports of prostitution at the business periodically for more than a year prior to the 2018 arrests.